Bee Ridge, Florida: 2020 census

+Demographic estimates

-The population was split by age with 3.7% under 5 years old, 15.6% under 18, and 35.5% were 65 years and older.
-54.1% were female persons.
+3.7% of the population was under 5 years old, and 54.1% were female persons.

-By race, the population was split with 87.8% were white, 1.5% were black or African American, 4.6% were Asian, 4.0% were two or more races, and 10.4% were Hispanic or Latino.
+Income and poverty

 The median household income was $68,316 with an employment rate of 51.7%.
 15.3% of the population were without health care coverage.
 11.5% of the population lived below the poverty threshold.

 14.8% of the population were foreign born persons.
 9.6% of the population were veterans.
-36.0% of the population 25 years old and over had a Bachelor's Degree or higher.
+36.0% of the population aged 25 and over had a bachelor's degree or higher.

 Attractions

 There are several parks in the Bee Ridge area including the Larry C. Manning Memorial Preserve and the Urfer Family Park, where the historic Dr. C. B. Wilson House is now located.
 There is also the Ashton Trailhead which is trailhead on the Legacy Trail (Florida).